-Figure 8.
+Figure 11.
 Ejecta blocks division and mud volcanoes distribution map.
-Base map: HiRIC panchromatic images and DEM, Brown dot: mud volcano, Blue line: Block boundary.
+Base map: HiRIC panchromatic images and DEM, Brown points: mud volcanoes, Blue line: Block boundary.

-As shown in Figure 9(a), the crustal thickness map shows a red area with thick crust in the southeast, which overlaps with the 50 nT isoline coverage area in the southeast.
+As shown in Figure 12(a), the crustal thickness map shows a red area with thick crust in the southeast, which overlaps with the 50 nT isoline coverage area in the southeast.
 Many cones and mesas (Figure.
-9(b)) can be seen in the CTX image.
+12(b)) can be seen in the CTX image.
 We infer that deep magmatic activity has resulted in crustal thickening and weak magnetic anomalies.
-Mittelholz, etc. (2020) believed that the dynamo of $4.5 \sim 3.7$ Ga activity caused magnetization of the Mars crust.
-In reference to his opinion, we think that the weak magnetism in this region formed in the Utopia Planita and was caused by the heating of deep magnatic activity after the Mars dynamo was stopped.
+Mittelholz (2020) believed that the dynamo of $4.5 \sim 3.7$ Ga activity caused magnetization of the Mars crust.
+In reference to his opinion, we think that the weak magnetism in this region formed in the Utopia Planitia and was caused by the heating of deep magmatic activity after the Mars dynamo was stopped.

 Figure.
-9. (a) Crustal thickness and magnetic field intensity of the Zhurong landing site, base map: crustal thickness of the landing site, isoline: magnetic field intensity of the landing site; (b) Geomorphic map of gravity and magnetic anomaly area, blue arrow: mesas; red arrow: mud volcano (CTX mosaic ID: E108\N20, E108\N24).
+12. (a) Crustal thickness and magnetic field intensity of the Zhurong landing site, base map: crustal thickness of the landing site, isoline: magnetic field intensity of the landing site; (b) Geomorphic map of gravity and magnetic anomaly area, blue arrow: mesas; red arrow: mud volcano (CTX mosaic ID: E108\N20, E108\N24).